-A job-related injury or illness must be reported to the Supervisor as soon as possible.
-The Department of Administration Division of Risk Management has provided a general Claim Reporting Procedures booklet to assist in completing the correct forms for documentation of job-related injuries or illnesses.
-The Administrative Assistant will assist the Supervisor in providing the employees with the appropriate documentation forms.
+A job-related injury or illness must be reported to the Supervisor as soon as possible but no later than 30 days after the injury occurs or illness began.
+The Department of Administration Division of Risk Management has provided a general Claim Reporting Procedures Portal to assist State of Alaska employees in submitting a Report of Injury (ROI) when a workrelated injury occurs.
+Employees can access the ROI Portal through Home, Division of Risk Management, State of Alaska.